 The Library is centrally located on the ground floor of the school, and is a well-resourced area, widely used by pupils and staff.
-With a book resource of approximately 7,500 titles in fiction and non-fiction; a comprehensive reference section; newspapers/magazines and eight network-linked computers offering Internet access; the Library provides good, up-to-date information for pupils wishing to pursue independent research or read for pleasure.
+With a book resource of approximately 7,500 titles in fiction and non-fiction; a comprehensive reference section; newspapers/magazines and chromebooks offering Internet access; the Library provides good, up-to-date information for pupils wishing to pursue independent research or read for pleasure.

 All pupils are automatically members of the library on joining the school, and almost all of the books are available for loan.
 The library is open throughout the school day and all pupils can come in at any time during Break and Lunch.